-In this blog, we look at the moment of opportunity for learning & development professionals in 2019.
+There is a moment of opportunity for learning & development professionals this year.
 A moment when the profession moves past crisis and confidently states its value to the organisation.
-In a blog running in parallel to this, we take the view of the CEO and ask “What do CEOs really want from Learning & Development?”.

 The moment of opportunity for Learning & Development